dariusztytko/transformer/README.md

 X-User-Id: {tr:b64()}../../../../../../../../../etc/passwd{tr}
 end so on...
 ```
-Will replaced by the Transformer to the following values:
+Will be replaced by the Transformer to the following values:
 ```
 X-User-Id: J2FuZCcnPSc=
 X-User-Id: Li4vLi4vLi4vLi4vLi4vLi4vLi4vLi4vLi4vZXRjL3Bhc3N3ZA==